wirybeaver/wirybeaver.github.io/_posts/2018-10-29-interview-algorithm.md

 Observation: if the node has no incoming edges, it should be sorted first.

 Straight forward way: Start with a node having no incoming edges, put it into the ordering list.
-And it from the graph as well as its outgoing edges.
+And delete it from the graph as well as its outgoing edges.
 Repeat on the remaining graph

 In practice, generate an array to keep track of the indegree of each node.
 We don't delete the outgoing edge right on the graph.
 Instead, we decrease the indegree of destination node.
 The other thing I typically use is a FIFO queue, which temporarily store nodes with zero indegree.
 If the q is not empty, iterate once more.
 In each while loop, pop out a node, append it to the ultimate ordering.
 Walk through all outgoing edges, decrease the indegree of neighboring node.
 If we find the indegree become zero, we put that node into the q.
 Repeat the while loop.